AnithaAnnem/Snaatak-/README.md

 | **Community Support**      | Java has a large community and many resources available for learning and troubleshooting.         | Extensive documentation, tutorials, and forums make it easier to find solutions to problems. |

-# Key Uses of Java

-**Web Applications**

-Java powers many server-side applications, including websites and web services.
-The Spring Framework is one of the most popular Java-based frameworks for web development.

- **Mobile Applications**

-Java is the primary language for developing Android applications, making it essential for mobile app development.

-**Desktop Applications**

-With JavaFX and Swing, Java allows developers to create powerful desktop applications with rich user interfaces.

----